-Nationwide Stark Law / Anti-Kickback Defense Lawyers – The US Attorney’s Office is Aggressively Seeking Out Providers Who Violate the Law under 42 USC 1320a–7b – Let us Put together a Solid Defense Team to Help You.
+Nationwide Stark Law / Anti Kickback Attorneys – The US Attorney’s Office is Aggressively Seeking Out Providers Who Violate the Law under 42 USC 1320a–7b – Let us Put together a Solid Defense Team to Help You.
 We Represent Federal Clients Nationwide.

 The Federal Anti-Kickback Statute under 42 USC 1320a-7b is a serious matter, with violations that result in some of the health industry’s most common allegations.
 As it stands, the statute makes it a felony to provide, accept, or solicit remuneration in any capacity – in return for federally-reimbursable healthcare services.

 With two critical elements, the application of the statute is complicated, requiring guidance from experienced lawyers.
 If you’re facing potential Anti-Kickback violations or disciplinary actions, don’t hesitate to reach out to us for support.